Vegan Blueberry Muffins (Updated)

 1. Preheat the oven to 400F/200C (see My Notes) for 15 minutes.
 Lightly grease a muffin tin.

-2. In a medium bowl, combine together flour, baking soda, salt and orange zest, if using.
+2. In a medium bowl, combine flour, baking soda, salt, and orange zest.

-3. In a large bowl, combine the sugar, milk, oil, extract, and vinegar.
+3. Combine the sugar, milk, oil, extract, and vinegar in a large bowl.
 Mix well.

-4. Add the dry ingredients to the wet ingredients, stir until just combined.
-Don’t over stir.
+4. Add the dry and wet ingredients to stir until just combined.
+Don’t over-stir.

 5. Gently fold in the berries using a rubber spatula.